 In automobiles, engines are the primary source of producing energy by producing combustion heat with which chemical energy is converted into mechanical energy.
-Combustion produces harmful gases, which contribute to environmental pollution.
+Combustion produces harmful gasses, which contribute to environmental pollution.
 Thus, electric bikes were introduced, but they can not carry much load and are not suitable in the long run.

 Properties of a Solenoid

 Solenoids are used a lot in switches since they can convert electric current into mechanical action.

 The density of coils, number of turns, and the current inside a solenoid determine its magnetic fields.

 The uniform magnetic field in a solenoid is at the center of the long solenoid.

 The fields outside of the center are weaker, and the magnetic field lines are further apart.

 Force on rod = change in the magnetic field energy/distance moved by the rod within the solenoid.

 What is a Solenoid Engine